mmistakes/minimal-mistakes/_drafts/2017-11-11-clojure-is-the-devil.md

 facts give some advantages but bring along some baggage.

 As Clojure is quite young I think the Clojure development community is still figuring out the best patterns and idioms to apply and the pitfalls to avoid.
-Although languages like Java and C# probably have more inherent flaws than CLojure their usage patterns are well understood in most situations and therefore, once these patterns are learned, they're flaws are papered over quite well.
+Although languages like Java and C# probably have more inherent flaws than Clojure their usage patterns are well understood in most situations and therefore, once these patterns are learned, they're flaws are papered over quite well.